 - a.
 A supervisor or manager is responsible for enforcing the City's discrimination and harassment policy.
 Supervisors or managers must ensure that all employees and non-employees are aware of the City's policy through open discussion of the policy at staff meetings and by posting the policy in a conspicuous location accessible to all staff members. - b.
 A supervisor or manager shall be cognizant of employees' and non-employees' behavior and shall not permit any employee or non-employee under their supervision to be subjected to or engage in any conduct prohibited by this policy. - c.
-A supervisor or manager who observes conduct prohibited by this policy shall immediately direct the employee or nonemployee to cease the conduct.
+A supervisor or manager who observes conduct prohibited by this policy shall immediately direct the employee or non-employee to cease the conduct.

-Subject: Directive No. HR-15 Page No. 9 of 14 DISCRIMINATION AND HARASSMENT POLICY Effective Date: 5/1/2015 Revised From: 7/27/09 4/6/09 3/1/2013 3/1/2010 (see below)
+Subject: Directive No. HR-15 Page No. 9 of 14 DISCRIMINATION AND HARASSMENT POLICY Effective Date: Revised From: 7/27/09 5/1/2015 4/6/09 3/1/2010 Haraaamant in the Workplace) revised (see below)